 Susan H. Schulman, award winning Broadway director, serves as Senior Moderator of the Librettist Workshop.
-Ms. Schulman directed the Broadway productions "The Secret Garden" and "The Sound of Music."
-Schulman is the director of the touring productions of "Sunset Boulevard "as well as the touring productions of her Broadway shows, the City Center Encores productions of "The Boys From Syracuse," "A Connecticut Yankee" and "Allegro," as well as off-Broadway productions of "Merrily We Roll Along," "Sweeney Todd", "Time and Again" and "Feathertop."
+Ms. Schulman directed the recent Broadway and touring productions of "The Secret Garden" and "The Sound of Music."
+Schulman is the director of the touring production of "Sunset Boulevard," the City Center Encores productions of "The Boys From Syracuse," "A Connecticut Yankee" and "Allegro" as well as off-Broadway productions of "Merrily We Roll Along," "Sweeney Todd," "Time and Again" and "Feathertop."

-Veteran Broadway literary manager and dramaturg Nancy Golladay serves Librettists Moderator.
+Veteran Broadway literary manager and dramaturgy Nancy Golladay serves as Librettists Moderator.
 Golladay has written a musical adaptation of "The Great Impostor," and is currently developing a project based on the life of Edgar Allan Poe with the working title "Annabel Lee."
-In recent years, Golladay has created a number of innovative programs in which the Librettists Workshop members collaborate on short-term projects with members of the three songwriting workshops to stimulate networking opportunities and new collaborations among the four groups.
+In recent years, Golladay has created a number of innovative programs where Workshop members collaborate on short-term projects with members of the songwriting workshops to stimulate networking opportunities and new collaborations among the groups.

 Applicants for the Librettists Workshop are asked to submit samples of their scriptwriting work, as well as a resume and completed application form.
-Application forms and other information may be obtained by contacting Jean Banks, Senior Director, Musical Theatre, BMI, 320 West 57th Street, New York, NY 10019.
+Application forms and other information may be obtained by email at MusicalTheatre@bmi.com.